 Provider data describes details pertaining to both individual practitioners and healthcare organizations including names, addresses, contact information, NPI numbers, IDs and licensing information, and other attributes that are useful in managing healthcare providers.
 The term ‘practitioner’ is not limited to doctors – it includes nurses, PAs, dentists, chiropractors, and more.
 Provider organizations include both the locations where people receive care (a clinic, a radiology center, a hospital) and the legal entities that employ practitioners.

 Healthcare practitioners have two types of attributes: Information that is useful to uniquely identify and match them, and information that has other value to business operations.
 The former includes names, addresses, phone numbers, NPI numbers, and other identifiers such as state license IDs, DEA IDs or other Medicare and Medicaid IDs.
-The latter, also called payload information, includes application-specific IDs, credential information, specialties, education, languages spoken, accepted insurance networks, and more.
+The latter, also called payload information, includes application-specific IDs, credential information, specialties, education, languages spoken, accepted insurance networks, relationship data, and more.
 While these attributes wouldn’t be used to identify an individual provider, it is information that is useful for organizations to view in one place.

 Provider data maintenance is the consistent reviewing, updating, and correcting of provider data in a provider data management system.
 While provider data management refers to the bigger picture of organizing data, provider data maintenance refers to the continued upkeep of provider identities in the PDM solution to ensure accuracy and accessibility.